siorai/AutoUploaderGoogleDrive/README.md

 by that auth code becomes invalid.

-Numerous places in the oauth2 docs it talks about how developers should develop their applications in anticipation of those tokens suddenly, randmoly, and mysteriously, just stop working.
+Numerous places in the oauth2 docs it talks about how developers should develop their applications in anticipation of those tokens suddenly, randomly, and mysteriously, just stop working.

 Now if I *had* to do that for the AutoUploaderGoogleDrive, well, I probably